Baby chinchillas are adorable!

 If any of the chinchillas are showing aggression towards a sibling of the same sex in the same cage, they will also need to be separated.

-At this time, you can now begin the transition into providing the care for your baby chinchillas, much like you would provide the care for adult chinchillas but with a bit more anxiety and monitoring needed.
+At this time, you can begin the transition into providing care for your baby chinchillas, much like you would provide the care for adult chinchillas, but with a bit more monitoring needed.

 You also want to ensure you have plenty of water accessible for your chinchillas, which may require several water bottles to be attached to the cage.